hwingu/1028-project/content/posts/howtoguide.md

 >There’s one way around this though which is inpaint.
-Just pick an image you rendered on step 1, keep settings all the same and using inpaint brush, cover the texts.
+Just pick an image you rendered on step 1, denoising strength should be at the lower end (0.5-0.6), keep every other setting the same and use inpaint brush to cover the texts.
+Rendering the image again should render an image with the new font.